ArthurSpirling/Rejection/essay.md

 - "no one knows, and no one cares"

 Rejections are intensely personal.
 Doubtless, you are going through your own private hell as journal after journal declines your best work.
 But it is *private*---other than the editor (who is handing down 1200 other rejections this year) and maybe the reviewers, no one else knows you have been rejected if you don't tell them.
-That's not a reason to keep in secret, but it does suggest any shame or embarrassment you feel is entirely self-imposed.
+That's not a reason to keep it secret, but it does suggest any shame or embarrassment you feel is entirely self-imposed.
 An interesting consequence of this is that everybody else thinks your career is going better than you do: they only see the *successes* on your CV (the PhD you got, the papers you've published, the grants you won).
 And that's the people who actually spend time thinking about your output---which to a first approximation is absolutely no one.
 No one cares.

 ## What made me feel better